lyrall/lyrall.github.io/psuite/bpl-guide.md

 5. Click ```Browse``` and select where on your computer you want to place your downloads.
 6. ```Start download``` and ```Create directory``` are enabled by default.
 I recommend keeping it that way.
 7. Click ```Add links```.

+You will see green progress bars fill up as your downloads go on.
+A green "Complete" and full progress bars will tell you that you downloads have finished.
+Right click on the name of any download and select ```Clean completed``` to clear out all finished downloads.

 #### Bypass MEGA download restrictions with MegaDownloader and a VPN